monogon-dev/NetMeta/README.md

 After changing the configuration, run `cue apply-prune ./...` in deploy/single-node to apply it.

+If you receive an `incomplete value` error, it means that one or more required values are missing.
+Run `cue eval -c ./...` to figure out which ones.

 #### Firewall config

 We recommend a host- or network-level firewall to restrict access to the server running NetMeta.